Updated September 21st

 Hot food will be served after the race and Smuttynose Brewing will be pouring!

-Registration is open and is $99 for the marathon and $79 for the half marathon.
+Registration is open at: $94 for the marathon and $74 for the half marathon.
+Prices increase $5 on September 11th.

 The course is not, repeat, NOT certified!
 Being hilly, you can also expect to run between 30-45 minutes slower than your average flat marathon time making a BQ pretty unlikely for many if not most.